deepak-appinventiv/checkpoint_doc/docs/quivio/components/headers/baseHeader.md

 # BaseHeader

-The `BaseHeader` component is a customizable header component for React Native applications.
+The `BaseHeader` component is a customizable header component for applications.
 It provides a flexible layout with optional left and right icons, a centered heading, and extensive styling options.

 ## Usage